Skip to content

 Discovery call, 30 minutes

-We talk about the product, the team, and what's actually in your way.
-I ask the questions I need to decide if I can help.
-You leave with a clear answer and no pitch.
+We discuss the product, the team and what is standing in the way.
+I ask the questions I need to determine whether I am the right fit.
+You leave with a clear answer and no sales pressure.

 02